StoreConnect/storeconnect-sensors-api-server/README.md

 ### `FeatureOfInterest`

 The main StoreConnect preoccupation is the ability to observe _phenomenons_ within a given store.
 From the StoreConnect point of view, any `FeatureOfInterest` is then the store or, even better, _parts_ of the observed store.
-These _parts_ (or the store himself), are defined as a [GeoJSON](http://geojson.org/) value represented by the `FeatureOfInterest#feature` attribute to fit with OGC SensorThings API specification.
+These _parts_ (or the store himself), are defined as a [GeoJSON Feature](https://tools.ietf.org/html/rfc7946#section-3.2) value represented by the `FeatureOfInterest#feature` attribute to fit with OGC SensorThings API specification.
 This way, any `FeatureOfInterest` must contain an `encodingType` set as `application/vnd.geo+json`.

-Following what we want to observe (the store himself or parts of the store), the associated GeoJSON would be a [GeoJSON Point](https://tools.ietf.org/html/rfc7946#section-3.1.2) (in case of observing the whole store) or a [GeoJSON Polygon](https://tools.ietf.org/html/rfc7946#section-3.1.6) (in case of observing parts of the store).
+Following what we want to observe (the store himself or parts of the store), the associated GeoJSON would be a GeoJSON Feature with [Point](https://tools.ietf.org/html/rfc7946#section-3.1.2) geometry (in case of observing the whole store) or [Polygon](https://tools.ietf.org/html/rfc7946#section-3.1.6) geometry (in case of observing parts of the store).

 In addition a `FeatureOfInterest#feature` MAY define the venue (or place) from which the associated GeoJSON coordinates (Point or Polygon) are related.
 To do that, this venue MUST:
 - Be declared as a [GeoJSON property](https://tools.ietf.org/html/rfc7946#section-3.2)